danschlz/danschulz.github.io/books.md

 - Anderson, _Lawrence in Arabia_
 - Durant, _The Lessons of History_
 - Hoffman, _The Dead Hand: The Untold Story of the Cold War Arms Race and its Dangerous Legacy_
+- Higgs, _Stranger Than We Can Imagine: Making Sense of the Twentieth Century_

 **Philosophy** <a name="philosophy"></a>
 - Nietzsche